tylerharter/cs301-projects/spring19/lab1/README.md

 any questions, though (don't be shy!).

 This semester, you're going to learn how to write your own Python code.
-But for this lab, you're just going to practice running some Python programs we give you.
+But for this lab, you're just going to practice running six Python programs we give you (including a game!).

-# Download Your First Program
+## Download Your First Program

-The first thing you're going to need to decide is where to keep your project work this semester.
+The first thing you're going to need to decide is where to keep your work this semester.
 If you don't have a preference, we recommend creating a folder named "cs301" under "Documents".
 How to find the Documents folder may vary from computer to computer.
 On a Windows machine, you might find it like this in File Explorer:

 <img src="windows-documents.png" width="400">